Terms of Reference

 - Notice on meetings and information flow

-- A matter put to vote at the Committee meetings shall be decided by a simple majority of the votes cast and in the event of an equality of votes, the Chairman of the meeting has the casting vote.
+- A matter put to vote at the Committee meetings shall be decided by a simple majority of the votes cast and in the event of an equality of votes, the Chairman has the casting vote.
 A member of the Committee who has an interest or is involved directly or indirectly in any matter under consideration by the meeting, shall not participate in the voting process.

 - Meeting minutes